Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

-MPSs reframe wave functions through a sequence of matrices defined over an auxiliary space, which define local tensors, each associated with a spin, such that the global wave function emerges as a product of these spin-specific matrices.
-The dimension of the matrices connecting adjacent spins, known as the ``bond dimension'', quantifies the entanglement between bipartitions of the state across the interstice between spins.
-Nevertheless, the MPS representation of a given state is inherently non-unique.
-Matrices at individual spins can be modified by introducing invertible matrices in the auxiliary space between them, a transformation that leaves the overall wave function unchanged.
-This ambiguity is due to the fact that these insertions cancel out in the complete tensor contraction.
+MPSs represent a highly structured form to describe many-body states in one-dimension~\cite{Cirac20}.
+MPSs, in particular, realize states as sequences of matrices defined over an auxiliary space, each associated with a spin, such that the global wave function emerges as a product of these spin-specific matrices.
+The dimension of the matrices connecting adjacent spins, called ``tensors'', is known as the ``bond dimension''.
+The bond dimension quantifies the entanglement between bipartitions of the state across the boundary between spins.
+The MPS representation of a given state is inherently non-unique.
+The matrices at individual spins can be modified by a gauge transformation in the auxiliary space, which leaves the overall wave function unchanged.
 For instance, let $V_j$ be the invertible $2^M\times 2^M$-matrices of a gauge transformation acting on the auxiliary space of (\ref{ABAMNdual}).
 The mapping

 yields another admissible MPS representation of the Bethe state (\ref{ABAMNdual}).
 If all the matrices of the gauge transformation are equal, the transformation is called ``global'', otherwise it is called ``local''.